Personalized Cardiac Care

 Explore Classes of Heart Failure Medications

 • Diuretics: These medications are vital for reducing fluid overload, which can lead to uncomfortable symptoms like swelling and shortness of breath.
-They play a crucial role in managing heart failure, particularly for seniors who often deal with fluid retention.
+They play a crucial role in heart health, particularly for seniors who often deal with fluid retention.
 By effectively managing these symptoms, diuretics can significantly enhance the quality of life for elderly patients.

 • Beta-blockers: These medications work by slowing the pulse rate and lowering blood pressure, which helps the heart function more efficiently.
 They are particularly important for older adults, as they can significantly reduce the risk of mortality.
 Cardiologists highlight that beta-blockers are essential in managing cardiac dysfunction, offering substantial benefits in reducing hospitalizations.

-• SGLT2 Inhibitors: Initially developed for diabetes management, SGLT2 inhibitors have shown promise in treating heart dysfunction as well.
+• SGLT2 inhibitors: Initially developed for diabetes management, SGLT2 inhibitors have shown promise in treating heart dysfunction as well.
 They can reduce hospitalization rates and improve heart function, providing additional support for seniors facing cardiac challenges.
 Their role in managing heart dysfunction is increasingly recognized, with studies demonstrating their effectiveness in reducing adverse outcomes.

 The central node represents the main topic of heart failure medications.
 Each branch shows a different class of medication, with further details on how they help manage heart conditions.
 The colors help differentiate between the classes, making it easier to follow.